keith-lowry/Vulkan-Game-Engine/README.md

 to C:\msys64\mingw64\lib.

-Run "make" in your choice of shell in the base directory.
+Run the "build.ps1" powershell script.

 # To Run
 Execute "LearnVulkan.exe" in the build\ directory.

-You should not need any extra .dll files, but the executable may attempt to read some project files (shaders) present in the src\ directory.
+You should not need any extra .dll files, but the executable may read shader binaries present in build\shaders.